elstamey/elstamey.github.io/presentations/cleaverStarterDeck/deck.md

 The fact that an event happened in your system in the past doesn't ever change even though the behavior around what that event

 --

+## StudentWasEnrolled (Class)

+- student id
+- course id
+- semester

 --

+## Domain Message Wrapper (Class)

 Event can be wrapped by Domain message

 This contains a version, timestamp, id, and the event itself

+- id
+- Event Type
+- version
+- timestamp

 --

-Event Store
+## Event Store

 Event Store is a domain specific database for people who use the Event Sourcing pattern in their apps.
 It is a functional database which based on a publish-subscribe messages pattern.

 --

+## Listeners (Class)

+- create listeners that listen to certain events and determine what they mean
+- StudentProfileProjector

 --

-### A textual example

-Content can be written in **Markdown!** New lines no longer need two angle brackets.

-This will be in a separate paragraph
+## Pros

+- maps closely to the process
+- flexible to changes in process
+- meaning of events can change without altering history

+--

+## Cons

+- a lot of classes
+- more design patterns to adjust to (complicated)

 --